abhi608/NachOS/NachOS-1/README.md

-# cs330_ass1
+# NachoS-1
-first Assignment of cs330.
+first part of NachOS implementation.
 Any type of copying is discouraged.